Skip to Content

 Multilocular cystic nephromas are benign lesions consisting of cysts lined by renal epithelium.
 These lesions can occur bilaterally, and a familial pattern has been reported.

-Multilocular cystic nephroma has been associated with pleuropulmonary blastomas, so radiographic imaging studies of the chest are monitored in patients with multilocular cystic nephroma.
-(Refer to the Clinical Features and Diagnostic and Staging Evaluation sections of this summary for more information about the clinical features and diagnostic evaluation of childhood kidney tumors.)
+Multilocular cystic nephroma has been associated with pleuropulmonary blastomas and DICER1 mutations.
+Genetic counseling, DICER1 testing, and screening for lung lesions of a solid or cystic nature should be considered.[1,2] (Refer to the Clinical Features and Diagnostic and Staging Evaluation sections of this summary for more information about the clinical features and diagnostic evaluation of childhood kidney tumors.)

 Standard Treatment Options for Multilocular Cystic Nephroma